JimMerritt/Royal-Family/README.md

 ### Game Play

 Players take turns.
 The player with least matching suit cards in the initial three that were dealt goes first.
+If a tie, then match against color instead.

 ##### On a player's turn they do the following, in order: